 What information about a game do you look at first when you are contacted by a studio or public relations representative?

 TWRM benefits from its diverse group of writers with a host of different interests, so I will typically run a game by our writing team first to see if anyone would be interested in covering it.
 Because we do long-form critiques, we believe that finishing or nearly finishing a game is key.
 It may take us a little longer than the fast but shallow turnaround of a few other sites, but we’ll provide a clearer and more comprehensive picture of the entire game.

 In your experience, how can video game creators make your job easier when they contact you?

 I think they already do a pretty great job but an attached game trailer is key for us, at least.
 I usually always get the core info about the game that I really need.

 Top 3 favorite games?
-I’ll say be Chrono Trigger, Journey, and Shadow of the Colossus to represent a range of what I enjoy.
+I’ll say Chrono Trigger, Journey, and Shadow of the Colossus to represent a range of what I enjoy.

 Do you have any hobbies other than video games?

 Yes!
-Besides for writing about games, I write fiction and I’m a self-published author with a novella called The Last Stitch Goes Through The Nose available on Amazon.
+Besides writing about games, I write fiction and I’m a self-published author with a novella called The Last Stitch Goes Through The Nose available on Amazon.
 I’m working on a second publication, a collection of short stories.
 I also have enjoyed public speaking, fishing, and hiking.
 Generally being out in nature is refreshing.
 I think detaching from all the technology and particularly social media is healthy now and then.